Animals at Centennial Farm

 The animals are hard at work solving problems by clearing weeds and improving the soil on the berm around Pacific Amphitheatre.

 “The berm is a challenging area for our landscaping crew and the goats are the perfect solution, but we do have some coyotes around the property so the two miniature donkeys will help protect the herd,” said Barbara Gregerson, OC Fair & Event Center’s Landscape Supervisor.
 “Not only will the goats and donkeys eat the vegetation, they will fertilize and break up the soil, preparing it for planting.”

 Gregerson developed the animal landscaping program to reduce erosion, maximize water filtration and improve the resilience of the soil.
 Once the soil improves, the ultimate goal is to create a diverse habitat of California native plants that invite birds, butterflies and other pollinators.

 The berm has been divided into quadrants where the animals will be rotated to evenly work the land.
 In addition to the weeds and grasses on the berm, the goats will have shelter, water and supplemental feed to ensure they are getting a well-rounded diet.
 They will also receive regular veterinary care like the animals that reside year-round at nearby Centennial Farm.

-The goats and miniature donkeys are on loan from Eureka Mohair Farm in Tollhouse, a longtime competitor in the annual OC Fair livestock competitions.
+The goats and miniature donkey are on loan from Eureka Mohair Farm in Tollhouse, a longtime competitor in the annual OC Fair livestock competitions.
 They will be on the property from March through July and September through December.